Full Stack Blockchain Web Developer

-Before my work with ethereum related projects, I worked on various projects in both a backend and frontend capacity.
-The most notable company that I did work for was Adidas, where I was working on backend for a join venture between Adidas and Ottobock.
+Before my work with blockchain related projects, I worked on various web projects in both a backend and frontend capacity.
+The most notable company that I did work for was Adidas, where I was working on a backend for a joint venture between Adidas and Ottobock.
 I have built some other neat things for smaller clients such as a care home management system where most of the work was frontend focused (though I did build the supporting backend as well).

 I have been spending both my professional and personal time on ethereum based projects for the last several years.
 Ethereum is still quite new and finding developers with more than a year of experience in this field is rather uncommon.
 My experience shows in the quality/speed of my work, the solutions I offer, and my demand/pursuit for extensive test coverage when creating smart contracts.

 Implemented a delegate call proxy factory pattern for deploying multiple instances of a contract in a gas efficient manner.
 Took the concept further and chained delegate calls in order to work around gas limits for a huge smart contract.
 I have also come up with a pattern for "mass upgradeable" smart contracts.
 I have implemented Upgradeable contracts in one way or another for 4 different clients on different sets of smart contracts so far.

 Have plenty of experience with this industry standard.
 I have written several audited and mainnet-deployed ERC20 token contracts.
 The most noteable one is BrickblockToken (BBK) which can be found on exchanges and market cap listings.

 Have built a project implementing this standard.
 See PicsumToken on my gitbub if you are interested in knowing more.